 What Is An Emulator?

-An emulator is software or hardware that allows a system to ’emulate’ another computer system.
+An emulator is either software or a piece of hardware that allows a system to ’emulate’ another computer system.
 For retro gaming fans, emulators are a revelation as they allow us to enjoy using the old consoles and computers that we used to enjoy.

-Emulators prove an excellent way to continue to use legacy hardware/applications, but with the added benefit of not having to maintain old hardware which can be prone to failure.
+Emulators provide an excellent way to continue to use legacy hardware/applications, but with the added benefit of not having to maintain old hardware which can be prone to failure.

-It is also a controversial subject involving many brands that still exist today who have made games previously purchased online unavailable for download.
+It is also a controversial subject involving many brands that still exist today that have made games previously purchased online unavailable for download.

 What Are Emulators Used For?

-Emulators are used for many different purposes, from business to entertainment, emulators have become a staple part for both industrial use and for personal use, especially retro game fans.
+Emulators are used for many different purposes, from business to entertainment, emulators have become a staple part of both industrial use and for personal use, especially retro game fans.

 In business, emulators are equally as common.
 For example, a team of developers use a mixture of both Windows PCs and Mac systems, however, there is a requirement that they all need to use a Windows application for a task.